kyh8725/mernstackheroku/README.md

 Tech Used: HTML5, CSS3, Sass, Bootstrap, JavaScript, React, Express, Node, OAuth, MongoDB Atlas, Heroku.

-New techs I encountered to use in this app are OAuth - passport(github, google+ strategy), MongoDB (Atlas, mongoose), and nodeMailer.
+New techs I encountered to use in this app are OAuth - passport(github, google+ strategy), MongoDB (Atlas, mongoose), Google-maps and nodeMailer.

 Not all CRUD functionality is implemented yet.
 The cars in /vehicles are read from mongoDB atlas.